Avoiding Probate with Real Estate

 Transfer on Death Designation

 If you do not want to give equal ownership rights to someone during your life, but want them to receive the property after your death, you can file a Transfer on Death designation.
-This is document that says that you own the property, and that on your death, the property will go to the person(s) named.
+This is a document that says that you own the property, and that on your death, the property will go to the person(s) named.
 You can revoke or change the beneficiary at any time.
 Upon your death, the beneficiary needs only to record an affidavit and title will be vested in the beneficiary’s name.

 A Transfer of Death Designation is not without its own set of issues:

 - You can name more than one beneficiary, but it could make things cumbersome.
-You do not have some in charge if the property is to be sold after your death.
+You do not have someone in charge if the property is to be sold after your death.
 Therefore, all parties have to be in agreement as to the sales price and other terms.
 If any of the beneficiaries are married, their spouses also need to be on board with the terms of sale.
 This can be avoided by allowing the property to go through probate, or using a trust.

 - If you have more than one child, and you want all of them to share in the real estate but do not name all of the children as beneficiaries, then legally, the child named on the account has no obligation to share the real estate or the proceeds from the sale with his or her siblings.
-There may be a moral obligation, and most times the named beneficiary does, but there is no legal obligation to do so.
+There may be a moral obligation, and most times the named beneficiary does share, but there is no legal obligation to do so.

 - Also be aware that using a Transfer on Death designation does not put the house beyond Medicaid recovery, and might not put the real estate beyond the reach of your creditors.
 Along with the affidavit, the beneficiary must notify the Medicaid authorities with respect to your death and the subsequent transfer of the property.